davidalexandercurrie/itp-camp-chuck-workshop-2023/README.md

 ## Outline

+- Intros
 - About ChucK
+- Why I like it
 - Overview of ChucK basics
 - Music and systems
+- Laptop Orchestras
 - Making music exercise
 - Workshop the music!